 Antibiotics come with a list of suggestions for the user to ensure the treatment is as effective as possible.
 Unexpected things like consuming grapefruit can hinder the work antibiotics do for your body so it’s normal to wonder whether using cannabis during treatment is safe.

 As with most medical questions, it’s always a good idea to consult your doctor about mixing marijuana and antibiotics.
-If their advice is not to consume cannabis while on antibiotics, you should follow that to avoid a potential problem with your medication.
+If their advice is not to consume marijuana while on antibiotics, you should follow that to avoid a potential affect with your medication.
 You don’t want to have to go on additional treatment cycles of antibiotics since overuse can be bad for your body and contribute to resistant bacteria.

 Even if your doctor does not see any problem with your intention to consume cannabis while on antibiotics, you should still be aware of the potential adverse reactions you could face.